AkshayaBalu/Restaurant-management-system/README.md

 2 -> create database with mongodb by typing [ use restaurant ]

-3 -> Fake Data to using application by typing [ node ./seeder/seeder.js ]
+3 -> Fake Data to use application by typing [ node ./seeder/seeder.js ]

 <h3>Admin details:</h3>